security-notes/infobyte-faraday-wiki/Api.md

         print 'Error: %s' % e
 ```

 Congratulations!
-5 file of code and you have Shodan working on Faraday!
+5 lines of code and you have Shodan plugin working on Faraday!
 You can see this example in $faraday/scripts/shodan_faraday.py